 But Oahu has its quieter sides, too.
 Get outside of Honolulu and you’ll discover the laid-back surf towns of the North Shore and the lush green mountains of the windward (east) coast.
-Movie buffs and adventurers should stop at Kualoa Ranch, where you can go horseback riding, take an ATV tour, or check out the filming locations for dozens of movies including Jurassic Park and 50 First Dates.
-For more ideas, see The 8 Best Things to Do in Oahu Beyond Honolulu.
+Movie buffs and adventurers should stop at Kualoa Ranch, where you can go horseback riding or mountain biking, take an ATV tour, or check out the filming locations for dozens of movies including Jurassic Park and 50 First Dates.
+For more ideas, see The 10 Best Things to Do in Oahu Beyond Waikiki.

 Best for: Shoppers, foodies, city lovers, and those who like a mix of action and relaxation.
 Oahu is also probably the best island in Hawaii for travelers on a budget, as you don’t have to spend extra on inter-island airfare, and the wide choice of hotels and vacation rentals means it’s easier to find a reasonably priced place to sleep.

-Where to stay: For the ultimate in luxury, stay at the Ritz-Carlton Residences in Waikiki.
-The flawless service, spacious digs, and eighth-floor infinity pool with views of Waikiki Bay more than compensate for the 10-minute walk to the beach.
-A more affordable and family-friendly option is the Hilton Hawaiian Village Waikiki Beach Resort, which has two towers right on the beach as well as a vast outdoor complex including a saltwater lagoon, waterslides, and five swimming pools.
+Where to stay: One of the most popular spots to stay in Waikiki is the upscale Aston Waikiki Beach Tower, with spacious condos located right in the heart of the action.
+A more affordable option is the Hilton Hawaiian Village Waikiki Beach Resort, which has two towers right on the beach as well as a vast outdoor complex including a saltwater lagoon, waterslides, and five swimming pools.

 Best for: Adventure seekers, honeymooners, foodies who love sampling local fare, and travelers who enjoy scenic drives.